tktchurch/CongregationKit/Sources/SalesforceClient/SalesforceClient.docc/Documentation.md

 `SalesforceClient` is a modern, async/await-based Swift client for Salesforce, designed for The King's Temple Church (TKT Church) but extensible for any church or organization.
 It provides modular API routes, secure authentication, and type-safe models for real-world church data.

-- **Modular API Routes:** Access authentication and member management via dedicated protocols and route handlers.
+- **Modular API Routes:** Access authentication, member, seeker, and file management via dedicated protocols and route handlers.
 - **Type-Safe Models:** All data models are designed for clarity, extensibility, and real-world church needs.
+- **File Download Support:** Download files (including images and documents) from Salesforce with full metadata extraction (filename, content type, etc).
 - **Async/Await:** All API calls are async/await and concurrency-safe (`Sendable`).
 - **Production-Ready:** Secure, well-documented, and tested for church-scale data.